Mets de Guaynabo (basketball): Recent years (2020–present)

 Cousins' impact on the Mets during his 2023 tenure was notable both on and off the court.
 He delivered impressive statistical performances, averaging 20.4 points, 10.9 rebounds, and 4.5 assists per game in 25.48 minutes, while shooting an efficient 44% from beyond the three-point line and 69% from the free-throw line.
 His presence elevated the team's competitiveness, guiding them to the BSN playoffs and into the semifinals.
 However, their championship hopes were dashed by the Gigantes de Carolina, who eliminated the Mets in a hard-fought seven-game series.
 Cousins suffered an injury early in Game 6, sidelining him for about a week and potentially affecting the team's late-series momentum, though he had already left a strong mark on their postseason run.

 Overall, the 2023 season was a success for the Mets, marking their second semifinal appearance in three years since their 2019 reinstatement.
 Cousins' impact, alongside contributions from veterans and emerging talent, solidified their status as a BSN contender, though they couldn't reclaim the Finals glory of 2021.

 In August 2023, J. J. Barea, a 14-year NBA veteran and 2011 champion with the Dallas Mavericks, was announced as the new head coach of the Guaynabo Mets.

 In the 2024 season, the Mets continued to build on their competitive standing, though specific results remain incomplete as of early 2025.
 Their most recent documented game prior to the season's conclusion was a loss in game 6 of the playoffs to the Leones de Ponce (87-70), reflecting ongoing challenges against top-tier BSN teams.
 Over these four seasons, the Guaynabo Mets have solidified their return to prominence in Puerto Rican basketball, balancing playoff appearances with periods of adjustment under head coach Barea.

 DeMarcus Cousins matched up against JaVale McGee, in a game of Guaynabo vs Bayamón on May 16, 2025.

 The 2025 season began with Barea as head coach.
-Despite early successes, such as the win against Arecibo, Barea's tenure ended after an 8-10 run.
+Despite early successes, such as the win against Arecibo with the return of Cousins, Barea's tenure ended after an 8–10 run.
 On May 8, 2025, he was informed by one of the team's owners that he had been fired, a decision that left him disappointed as he wished to complete the season.
 American Josh King was announced as the new head coach for the rest of the season.
 King couldn't turn things around, 5-11, and the Mets finished with a regular season record of 13 wins and 21 losses, placing them 5th in Division A standing and not reaching the play-offs.
 This record reflects a .382 winning percentage (13/34 games), indicating a challenging season with inconsistent performances especially on the defensive side.
 The team averaged 95.03 points scored per game and allowed 97.0.